Cooking in Retirement: Proteins and Fibers in Legumes and other foods I use

 • Pulses are high in protein and fiber and are often used as a meat substitute in vegetarian diets.

 In summary, all beans are legumes, and all pulses are legumes, but not all legumes are beans or pulses.
+All Indian dals are pulses, but not all pulses are called dals.

 Fiber is good and serves an important role in digestive health.
 What is fiber?